AniqJaved/Weather-Web-Server/README.md

 Or

-As i have added the nodemon as devdependey so you can simply use: npm start dev
+As i have added the nodemon as dev dependency so you can simply use: npm start dev

 It is becasuse previously we have nodemon as global but then we installed it as: npm i nodemon --save-dev

 It means it will run only during the development enviroment.
-Cool.....